4d/docs/docs/API/collectionClass.md

 If the collection contains objects, you can pass the *propertyPath* parameter to indicate the object property whose distinct values you want to get.

 By default, a non-diacritical evaluation is performed.
-If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `ck diacritical` constant in the option parameter.
+If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `ck diacritical` constant in the *option* parameter.

 #### Example

 ```4d
- C_COLLECTION($c;$c2)
+ var $c; $c2 : Collection
  $c:=New collection
  $c.push("a";"b";"c";"A";"B";"c";"b";"b")
  $c.push(New object("size";1))